haskellcg/Company_Notes/trill_protocol_rfc8249_part_1.md

   MTU testing is only done in the Designated VLAN [RFC7177].
 Since the execution of the above algorithm can be resource consuming, it is reommended that the Designated RBridge (DRB) take the responsibility to do the testing.

   **Multicast MTU-probes** are used instead of unicast when multiple RBridge are desired to respond with an MTU-ack on the link.

+  RBridges have figured out the upper bound and lower bound of the link MTU size from the execution of the above algorithm.
+If Sz is smaller than the lower bound or greater than the upper bound, RBridges can directly judge whether the link supports Sz without MTU-probing.
+  * If lowerBound >= Sz, this link can support Sz.
+  * Else if upperBound <= Sz, this link cannot support Sz.

+  Otherwise, RBridges SHOULD test whether the link can support Sz as in item (c) below.
+If they do not, the only safe assumption will be that the link cannot support Sz.
+This assumption, without testing, might rule out the use of a link that can, in fact, handle packets up to Sz.
+In the worst case, this might result in unnecessary network partition.
+  * lowerBound < Sz < upperBound.
+RBridges probe the link with MTU-probe messages padded to Sz.
+If an MTU-ack is received within k tries, this link can support Sz.
+Otherwise, this link cannot support Sz.
+Through this test, the lower bound and upper bound of the link MTU size can be updated accordingly.

+# 4. Refreshing Sz